RezaShahrestani/programme/legacy/git/git1/lesson_plan.md

     - slide 17
 13. Do a little exercise where the students:

-    - have them clone their class homweork repo into their computer (this is to get everyone on the same page, otherwise it is a mess)
+    - have them clone their class homework repo into their computer (this is to get everyone on the same page, otherwise it is a mess)
     - create a folder named `class_playground` under `git/week1`
     - add some files
     - commit the changes